HenryAshindu/HenryAshindu/README.md

 - 🔭 I’m currently working on ...
 Laravel Projects.
 - 🌱 I’m currently learning ...
-DevOps.
+VueJS and DevOps.
 - 👯 I’m looking to collaborate on ...Software Development.
 - 🤔 I’m looking for help with ...Getting online gigs that actually pay.
 - 💬 Ask me about ...Technology, Comedy, Anime, Software Development and IT related topics.